 2026.03.10

 Jarboe is so overrated and overhyped it's not funny.
-If she had no connection to Swans, would her Sightings album, which I just received the promo for, really receive any reception at all?
+If she had no connection to Swans, would her Sightings album, the promo of which I received today, really get any reception at all?
 It's endlessly fascinating how name recognition takes one so far.
-You can record complete garbage and yet sell albums and receive accolades only from your name or association to earlier recordings, or even other musicians.
+You can record complete garbage and yet sell albums and receive accolades only because of your name or association to earlier recordings, or even other musicians/names.
 I never let any band I listen to off the hook in this way.
 An album is an album is an album... of course it's disappointing but past works don't disappear.
 With her, though, and Swans broadly, I don't get any of the hype to begin with.
-Certainly 80s and early 90s Swans albums were heavy, but not nearly as heavy or brutal as their fans think they are.
+Certainly 80s and early 90s Swans albums were heavy and intense for their time, but not nearly as heavy or brutal as their fans think they are.

 I will give Michael Gira credit, though: his book, The Consumer, was awesome...I still think there's nothing like it.
 I don't know how I'd feel about reading it now in my 40s, but back when I was teenager, it hit the spot with my societal disgust and alienation like little else.
 I still have vivid images from it in my mind to this day.